-Every year, Susquehanna marks the life and legacy of Martin Luther King Jr. with a weeklong slate of events that bring together the campus and local community through learning, music and faith.
+Every year, Susquehanna marks the life and legacy of the Rev. Martin Luther King Jr. with a weeklong slate of events that bring together the campus and local community through learning, music and faith.
 MLK Week begins with Winter Convocation, which officially marks the start of the spring semester.

 Winter Convocation is our premier event honoring Dr. King, and a guest speaker ties the legacy of the civil rights movement to current events.
-Past speakers and performers have included actor Bryan Terrell Clark, professional football player Michael Sam, journalist and human rights activist Charlayne Hunter-Gault, civil rights activist and author Mary Frances Berry, Vy Higginsen’s Sing Harlem Choir and Rev. Sekou & the Holy Ghost.
+Past speakers and performers have included co-founder of Black Voters Matter Fund, LaTosha Brown, actor Bryan Terrell Clark, professional football player Michael Sam, journalist and human rights activist Charlayne Hunter-Gault, civil rights activist and author Mary Frances Berry and others.

 Additionally, MLK Week includes a day of teaching, day of service and interfaith service that brings together students, faculty and staff of all faith backgrounds to celebrate the life and legacy of Dr. King.

 Weber Chapel Auditorium